jonbnewman/mobx-store-provider/README.md

 Parameters:

 - `storeIdentifier` - Tells _mobx-store-provider_ which store you a creating.
-- `factory` - A function where you instantiate and return a mobx-state-tree instance.
+- `factory` - Function where you instantiate and return a mobx-state-tree instance.

 Example: